Remap your Mac keyboard.

 (deflayer base (tap-hold 200 200 esc lctl))

-In mantle: click Caps Lock, set tap to Escape, hold to Control.
+In mantle: click Caps Lock.
+Tap Escape, hold Control.
 Done.

 01